MinnPost/object-sync-for-salesforce/README.md

 This class handles getting and setting WordPress core data.

-1. Load `wpdb` object that other plugin classes can use
-2. Get information, including content and metadata table structures, about all objects available in WordPress, including custom post types.
+1. Get information, including content and metadata table structures, about all objects available in WordPress, including custom post types.
-3. Get data about objects based on their table structures and make it available to the plugin.
+2. Get data about objects based on their table structures and make it available to the plugin.
-4. Store and retrieve cache data.
+3. Store and retrieve cache data.

 ### Salesforce (salesforce)